okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/aspnet/integrationsteps.md

 ### Step 2: Authenticate user credentials

-When the user initiates the sign in (e.g. Continue button click), create a `AuthenticationOptions` object and set it’s `Username` and `Password` properties to the values entered in by the user.
+When the user initiates the sign in (for example, Continue button click), create a `AuthenticationOptions` object and set it’s `Username` and `Password` properties to the values entered in by the user.
 Send this object to the `IdxClient’s AuthenticateAsync` method.